 It is the state tree for both Florida and South Carolina making it a popular site in those areas.

-The Sabal palm now has 2 different strains growing in the southern states.
+The Sabal palm now has 2 different strains growing in

 The original is easily found in the wild flourishing even right on the edge of the ocean.